Set in a kingdom where danger lurks beneath the sea, mermaids seek vengeance with song, and magic is a choice.

 When her demonstration goes awry, Amora is forced to flee.
 She strikes a deal with Bastian, a mysterious pirate: he’ll help her prove she’s fit to rule, if she’ll help him reclaim his stolen magic.

 But sailing the kingdom holds more wonder — and more peril — than Amora anticipated.
 A destructive new magic is on the rise, and if Amora is to conquer it, she’ll need to face legendary monsters, cross paths with vengeful mermaids, and deal with a stow-away she never expected… or risk the fate of Visidia and lose the crown forever.

 I am the right choice.
 The only choice.
 And I will protect my kingdom.
 (Goodreads)

 Are pirates making a comeback?
 It looks like they might be.

-I went into this book not even entirely knowing what to expect.
+I went into this book not knowing what to expect.
 All I knew is that there was magic, some sort of forbidden magic, and pirates.
 Both of those things are present but so is so much more.
 You only really get a glimpse of this world, but it’s enough to spark interest in what is to become a series.

 This book is a good book but with flawed world-building.
 This can’t be held against it entirely, cause most of it seems intentional.
 As mentioned above, the protagonist doesn’t know much about her own kingdom, and the book being told from her perspective gives us a more closed view of the world.
 When her world begins to open up we only get glimpses of it, most likely because she’s evidently overwhelmed with all the things she is coming to realize.
-With the coming sequel we can only hope that this changes as she adjusts to the changes of around her and life after learning the truth of her kingdom.
+With the coming sequel, we can only hope that this changes as she adjusts to the changes around her and life after learning the truth of her kingdom.